 I’m going to focus on Canon cameras and lenses as this is what I use and know best.

-Why not just buy a point-and-shoot model?
-As already said, you do need a fast autofocus and a good lens in order to get decent pictures of safari animals.
-This camera will take care of that.
+Why not just buy a point-and-shoot camera?
+As already said, you do need fast autofocus and a good lens in order to get decent pictures of safari animals.
+This DSLR camera will take care of that.
 But as I’m updating this article, I have to say that there are now also very good point-and-shoot cameras that could do the job just as well.
 In this price range, we recommend something like Nikon Coolpix P900.

-If you are looking for more possibilities and even better pictures and don’t mind spending a bit more money, Canon EOS 60D, 70D or 80D series might be a good option for you.
-These cameras are great for photography enthusiasts looking for a good price-quality camera to improve their photography skills.
+If you are looking for more possibilities and even better pictures and don’t mind spending a bit more money, Canon EOS REBEL SL3 and similar series might be a good option for you.
+This kind of camera is great for photography enthusiasts looking for a good price-quality camera to improve their photography skills.

 Consider investing in one or two really good lenses if you are somewhat serious about photography.